githubtraining/react-course/responses/bad-replace.md

-Looks you did not replace the props for student rendering.
+Looks like you did not replace the props for student rendering.

 Try again!